claudioromero/soccer-league-demo/README.md

 - Such security scheme was implemented through ***"modifiers"*** in the smart contract.
 - As a result it cannot be gamed, even if you inherit from the contract.

 ## Can this be gamed?
-Can I hack the scheme through inheritance?
+Could I hack this through inheritance?
 - Not really, but I encourage you to try - just for kicks :)
 - The smart contract does not expose any public properties due to security reasons, even if you inherit from
 - Also notice that the modifiers will prevent you from revoking my account rights.